-Under MRS, the RBI has to keep a minimum reserve of Rs 200 crore comprising of gold bullion and gold coin and foreign currencies.
+Under MRS, the RBI has to keep a minimum reserve of Rs 200 crore comprising gold bullion and gold coin, and foreign currencies.
 Out of the total Rs 200 crores, Rs115 crore should be in the form of gold bullion or gold coins.
-The purpose of shifting to MRS was to expand the money supply to meet the needs of increasing transactions in the economy.
-RBI follows some principle or rule for issuing new currencies based upon economic growth and transaction needs of the people.
+The purpose of shifting to MRS was to expand the money supply to meet the increasing transactions in the economy.
+RBI follows some principles or rules for issuing new currencies based upon the people’s economic growth and transaction needs.
 Read more about RBI’s moratorium policy.

-RBI discusses with the Government of India with respect to the denomination, designing and security features of the bank notes to be printed in the country and circulated.
+RBI discusses with the Government of India with respect to the denomination, designing, and security features of the banknotes to be printed in the country and circulated.

 The minting of Re.1 currency coins (formerly Re.1 currency notes) and other coins fall within the jurisdiction of the GOI.
 After getting approval, it will follow up the process of printing and minting.

-Methodology to evaluate the need for currency:-
+Methodology to evaluate the need for currency

-We know the cash with RBI and Banks -under Note stock account (N).
+We know the cash with RBI and Banks -under Note stock account (N)

-Then there is replacement demand due to the destruction of soiled notes (R).
+Then there is replacement demand due to the destruction of soiled notes (R)

 Total Notes to be printed = D - N + R